fullstackneil/fullstackneil/README.md

 Welcome to my GitHub!
 I'm a full-stack developer with a passion for building interactive and dynamic web applications.
 Whether it's crafting a user-friendly interface or engineering the backend logic, I love turning complex problems into simple, elegant solutions.

-## What I’m working on:
+## 🚧 What I’m working on:
-🏈 Fantasy Football App – An app to manage leagues, players, drafts, and trades, built using React, Flask, and SQLAlchemy (🚧 Currently in progress).
+🏈 Fantasy Football App – An app to manage leagues, players, drafts, and trades, built using React, Flask, and SQLAlchemy (Currently in progress).

+## 👨‍💻 A little more about me:
+When I'm not coding, you’ll find me:

+* Watching/playing sports 🏀⚽
+* Traveling with my wife ✈️🌎
+* Hanging out with friends 🎉
+* Playing with my two cats, Finn and Banjo 🐈 🐈‍⬛ 🐾

 ## ⚙️ Tech Stack
 * Frontend: <img src='https://res.cloudinary.com/dw0k7r34f/image/upload/v1726215546/React_wreig0.svg'>
   <img src='https://res.cloudinary.com/dw0k7r34f/image/upload/v1726215547/Redux_arspkx.svg'>